Vulnerability of fault-tolerant topological quantum error correction to quantum deviations in code space: Introduction

-A key concept of fault tolerance is the ``error threshold theorem'', which states that if the physical error rate is below an error threshold, quantum computation with arbitrary logical accuracy can be in principle implemented in the noisy quantum devices~\cite{knill2,aharonov2,aliferis,nielsen}.
-The threshold theorem is well-established if the device noise can be captured by independent stochastic errors~\cite{knill2,ref:dennis,aliferis,fowler,Bombin-arxiv}.
+A cornerstone of fault tolerance is the "error threshold theorem."
+It posits that if the physical error rates across all facets of quantum computation--including code state preparation, stabilizer checks, logical operations, and readout--remain beneath a finite threshold, then one can achieve arbitrary logical accuracy within a noisy quantum device~\cite{knill2,aharonov2,aliferis}.
+The threshold theorem is well-established if the device noise can be captured by independent stochastic errors~\cite{knill2,ref:dennis,aliferis,fowler,kovalev_fault_2013,gottesman_fault-tolerant_2014,Bombin-arxiv,vuillot_quantum_2019}, including circuit-level noise models~\cite{Baireuther_2019,pryadko_maximum-likelihood_2020}.
 However, actual quantum devices suffer from more general type of errors.
-With correlated errors, the threshold theorem is modified for a more conceptual infidelity measure, e.g. diamond norm~\cite{aharonov2}, for correlations with weak amplitude~\cite{aharonov} and weak length~\cite{chubb}, and for the environment with critical behaviors~\cite{novais,novais2}.
-A more practical type of noise comes from the inefficient qubit calibration and imperfect control of gate operations, causing quantum deviation or coherent effect in errors.
-This problem motivated recent studies for the independent single-qubit coherent errors ~\cite{barnes,beale,bravyi,ehuang,cai,ouyang,Zhao21arxiv,Venn} and the detection induced coherent errors from entanglement gate noise~\cite{ref:yang,ref:guoyi}.
-We emphasize that the two-qubit entanglement gates are much harder to calibrate and more error-prone than single-qubit gate.
-Nevertheless, the fault-tolerance and error threshold theorem is not established with any kind of coherent errors.
-Understanding this issue is exceedingly challenging due to the lack of analytical and numerical tools.
-Although an efficient numerical strategy exists for a special independent coherent error model~\cite{bravyi}, the general coherent error problems, that goes beyond the Clifford algebra, cannot be simulated efficiently in classical computer.
-Of that situation, there is no solid foundation for fault-tolerant quantum computation with practical quantum devices.
-This motivates us to build a theoretical framework to study the coherent error problems in QEC and threshold theorem.
+With correlated errors, the threshold theorem is modified for a more conceptual infidelity measure, e.g. diamond norm~\cite{aharonov2}, for correlations with weak amplitude~\cite{aharonov} and short length~\cite{chubb}, and for the environment with critical behaviors~\cite{novais,novais2}.
+A more practical type of noise comes from imperfect calibration and control of gate operations, causing quantum deviation or coherent effect in errors.
+This problem motivated recent studies of the independent single-qubit coherent errors ~\cite{barnes,beale,bravyi,iversonCoherenceLogicalQuantum2019,ehuang,cai,ouyang,Zhao21arxiv,Venn} and the detection induced coherent errors from entanglement gate noise~\cite{debroyStabilizerSlicingCoherent2018,ref:yang,ref:guoyi}.
+We emphasize that the two-qubit entanglement gates are much harder to calibrate and more error-prone than single-qubit gates.
+Comprehending the fault-tolerance and error threshold theorem in practical quantum systems exhibiting coherent deviations proves to be formidable, primarily due to the scarcity of analytical and numerical methodologies.
+Although an efficient numerical strategy exists for a special case~\cite{bravyi}, the general coherent error problems, that go beyond the Clifford algebra, cannot be simulated efficiently in classical computers.
+Additionally, previous studies on QEC error thresholds have seldom addressed quantum deviations in code state preparation and error detection.
+This motivates us to develop a theoretical framework to study the elusive and unavoidable quantum deviations alone with stochastic errors in realistic QEC procedures and establish a more practical error threshold theorem.